 - Newly renovated traditional residence hall for first year males, completed in Fall 2017

-- Spacious double rooms with high ceilings, two desks and two chairs
+- Spacious double rooms with high ceilings, two desks and two chairs.
+Rooms are carpeted.

 - Shared bathrooms with privatized bathroom stalls and showers on each wing of each floor; handicap accessible gender neutral bathrooms on each wing of each floor